 - My brother has pinworms what should i tell him

-- My brother has lymphoma what should i tell him
+- My brother has kidney cancer what should i tell him

-- I have food poisoning what should i do
+- I am trying to have a baby but i failed what should i do